01 Preparation for Coming to Japan

 There are beginner, intermediate, and advanced levels of online tests (selection type), so please check the table below and take the test that suits your level.

-* You can take the test by clicking on each class.
+* You can take the test by clicking on each level.

 * Those who do not plan to take Japanese classes or have no history of learning Japanese language do not need to take the Japanese placement test.